Warroo Regeneration Project

 Project Information:

-The Warroo Regeneration Project is a Human-Induced Regeneration (HIR) project located on "Warroo Station," approximately 160 kilometers northwest of Bourke in the Far West region of New South Wales.
-Registered in August 2015, the project covers a substantial area of 30,512 hectares near the locality of Yantabulla.
-The property lies within the Mulga Lands bioregion, an area traditionally utilized for extensive grazing of sheep and cattle, characterized by its flat to undulating red earth plains and acacia shrublands.
+The Warroo Regeneration Project is a Human-Induced Regeneration (HIR) project located on "Warroo Station," approximately 160km northwest of the outback town of Bourke in New South Wales.
+Registered in August 2015, the project covers a massive 30,512 hectares in the remote Mulga Lands bioregion, an area traditionally used for grazing sheep and cattle.